tharsikan/designpattern/README.md

  CategoryFactory (class) just switch createCategory(switch argument)**

 ## prototype
+### not going through expencive initializaint process
+### we also have teplate obiject and it's registory so use that ??
-not use new keyword (if create new obiject is expencive)
+not use new keyword (if constructor is big .. )
 first time create next time just clone it.
 exaple:: when serching items you need to display 1000s of items .. yap just clone it

-shallow copy:::: obj2 = obj1 (yap 1 obj, 2 reference)
+shallow copy:::: obj2 = obj1 (yap 1 obj, 2 reference) so obj2.i=3 will effect the real obiject
 deep copy:::: obj2.i = obj1.i (yap mannually assign values till each immulable obj)
 clone:::: Obiject has protected clone() method inorder to use override & implements Cloneable (security purpose)